 (1) The Corporation shall not take possession of any such land until the expiration of 3 months after a notice has been given to every person in Western Australia appearing, on search in the records of the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5, to have any estate or interest in the land.

-(2) The notice shall be in the form or to the effect of the Seventh Schedule.

-(3) A notice shall also be affixed upon some conspicuous part of the land, which notice shall be in the form or to the effect of the Eighth Schedule.
+[(2), (3) deleted]

-(4) On taking possession of any land as aforesaid, the Corporation shall cause to be affixed upon some conspicuous part thereof a notice, in the form or to the effect of the Ninth Schedule.
+(4) On taking possession of any land as aforesaid, the Corporation shall cause to be affixed upon some conspicuous part thereof a notice, in the form or to the effect of Schedule 9.

 (5) Every such lease shall —